 PRO of small-scale partnerships

-• One partner from another EU member state or third country associated with the Programme (Iceland, Liechtenstein, Republic of North Macedonia, Norway, Serbia, Turkey) is sufficient to create a partnership;
+- One partner from another EU member state or third country associated to the Programme (Iceland, Liechtenstein, Republic of North Macedonia, Norway, Serbia, Turkey) is sufficient to create a partnership;

-• There are two rounds of applications, one in March and one in October (even though in many countries 70% of the budget is allocated in the first round in March);
+- There may be a second round of applications in October (even though in many countries 70% of the budget is allocated in the first round in March);

-• Your project proposal must score at least 60 points, while in the Cooperation partnerships, the minimum is 70 points;
+- Your project proposal must score at least 60 points out of 100, while in the Cooperation partnerships, the minimum is 70 points;

-• Any organization can be the applicant, while in Cooperation Partnerships the applicant organizations must have been legally established for at least 2 years before the application deadline.
+- Any organization can be the applicant, while in Cooperation Partnerships the applicant organizations must have been legally established for at least 2 years before the deadline.

 CONS of small-scale partnerships

-• Unlike in Cooperation partnerships, you can’t involve organizations from third countries not associated with the Programme even if they bring an essential added value to the project.
+- Unlike in Cooperation partnerships, you can’t involve organizations from third countries not associated to the Programme.

 Final TIP: always keep in touch with your NA, they are there to help you design a good application and to make the most out of the Erasmus+ opportunities.